The war heats up as

 fessional advancement and social connections than the lives of millions of men squandered in the trenches.

 Viewers hoping "Parade's End" would provide a "Down ton Abbey" substitute will have to focus on the wardrobes and interior decoration.
+That happier series used World War I as a melodramatic plot device.
+"Parade's End" concludes with the war obliterating almost everything that

 ---Hank comes closer to